 There are few phenomena in the realm of athletics as fascinating and awe-inspiring as the two-sport star.

-As we keep an eye on the two-sport stars of the present and future, here's a look back at the amazing athletes we've already seen star in both baseball and football.
+Here's a look back at the amazing athletes we've already seen star in both baseball and football (or another major sport).

 RECENT TWO-SPORT STARS

 The former Heisman Trophy winner, college football national champion and playoff-winning quarterback for the Broncos decided to pursue a pro baseball career in 2016 and signed a Minor League contract with the Mets.
-He's now earned an invitation to Major League Spring Training for a second year in a row.
-The 31-year-old is coming off a 2018 season at Double-A in which he hit .273 with six homers in 84 games.
+He went on to spend four seasons in the organization as an outfielder and fared pretty well considering his lack of recent baseball experience, highlighted by a .734 OPS in 84 games at Double-A in 2018.
+Tebow retired from baseball in February 2021.

 Wilson was a Rockies fourth-round Draft pick in 2010 after playing football and baseball at NC State, and he even played two Minor League seasons in Colorado's system.
 But he transferred to Wisconsin in 2011 for one last year of college football, and his amazing year was his ticket to the NFL.
-He left the Rockies to enter the 2012 NFL Draft, the Seahawks took him in the third round, and he's now a Super Bowl champion and one of the league's best quarterbacks.
-But Wilson has also stayed close to the diamond -- he'll join the Yankees at Spring Training for a second straight year in 2019.
+He left the Rockies to enter the 2012 NFL Draft, the Seahawks took him in the third round, and he's now a Super Bowl champion who has had a very successful football career.
+But Wilson has also stayed close to the diamond, spending some time in Spring Training with multiple clubs.

 Shark was a star pitcher and an All-American wide receiver at Notre Dame in the mid-2000s.
 He could have been a high-round NFL Draft pick in 2007 -- he had just caught 78 passes for 1,017 yards and 12 touchdowns his senior season and finished as the runner-up to Calvin Johnson for the Fred Biletnikoff Award as the nation's top receiver.
 But the Cubs beat the NFL to the punch.
 They drafted Samardzija in the fifth round in 2006 and convinced him to pick baseball over football.
-It paid off -- the right-hander, a 2014 All-Star, has been in the Majors for more than a decade and earned north of $80 million so far.
+It paid off -- the right-hander, a 2014 All-Star, pitched in the Majors for 13 seasons and made more than $120 million.

 THE MLB-NFL BIG THREE